Directional emission of a readout resonator for qubit measurement: Device Description and Characterization

 The measured $S_{21}$ magnitude and phase for the lowest three transmon states are shown in Fig.~\ref{fig:drr_S21}b.
 We calibrate the $S_{21}$ with respect to a through line that bypasses the package and wire-bonded chip.
 Based on the average $|S_{21}|$ away from the resonant point, we estimate insertion loss due to the package of \SI{0.28}{dB} in the frequency range of interest (see Appendix~\ref{sec:app-setup}).
-Adjusting for this package loss, the all-pass resonator's transmission $|S_{21}|$ at the readout tone $\omega_{RO}/2\pi=\SI{7760.2}{MHz}$ is above $\SI{-1.17}{dB}$ for the lowest three transmon states (see Table~\ref{tab:S21}).
+Adjusting for this package loss, the all-pass resonator's transmission $|S_{21}|$ at the readout tone $\omega_{RO}/2\pi=\SI{7760.2}{MHz}$ is above $\SI{-1.17}{dB}$ for the lowest three transmon states.
 The lowest dip in $|S_{21}|$ is $\SI{-1.53}{dB}$.
+From the measured phase, we find a bare resonator frequency $\wrr/2\pi=\SI{7756.4}{MHz}$, resonator linewidth $\kr/2\pi=\SI{14.5}{MHz}$, and dispersive shift $2\chi_{01}/2\pi=\SI{-1.10}{MHz}$.
+From \eqref{eq:chi}, we calculate a qubit-resonator coupling rate of $g/2\pi=\SI{93.4}{MHz}$.